rvmoura96/rpa_challenge/README.md

 cd rpa_challenge
 ```

-All the instructions to run is assuming that you have Poetry installed and you are on rpa_challenge directory
+All the instructions to run is assuming that you have Poetry installed and you are on rpa_challenge directory the root from git repo directory.

-On the inthegration_tests directory run this command to install all the projects dependencies:
+On the rpa_challenge directory run this command to install all the projects dependencies:
 ```
 poetry install
 ```